KSAH-42/RabbitOM/README.md

 # If you test first with VLC

-If your are using HIK camera or probably other camera and you may use first VLC for testing, you may observed that VLC fail to display BUT the Media.Player will display the stream.
+If your are using some cameras and you may use first VLC for testing, you may observed that VLC fail to display BUT the Media.Player will display the stream.

 ![Player](https://github.com/KSAH-42/RabbitOM/blob/master/Resources/Images/HIK.Cam1.png)

-First of all, the issue it's not due to the HIK cam, it just works as expected.
+First of all, here I use a HIK camera, and the issue does not come from HIK camera.
+And this device just works as expected.

 And the issue does not really come from VLC, but where ?
 VLC just used an existing external RTSP-Library, and this third party library doesn't support all authentication schemes/algs provided by the camera.
 VLC (3.0.23 and previous versions) will continue normally to ask to you to enter the credentials.
 And according to the rtsp headers it's something like JesusLive-666.dll.
 It's not VLC that fails.
 Take a look on the network traffic captures and you will understand.